integrated-roasting/unix-relay/README.md

 outputs the uuid, then waits until a _start token_ is recieved, indicating that a remote connection has been initiated.

-Starting the _dest client_ immediately creates a new local unix socket (_dest socket_) on the _destination host_, and starts listening for new connections on said socket.
+The _dest client_ creates a new local unix socket, and listens for new connections on said socket.
 When an incoming connection is received, a new WebSocket connection is made to the _relay_, this time in _destination mode_.
-If the socket id and _auth token_ match, then the start token is sent to the _origin client_, and the server begins forwarding data bidirectionally betwen the _origin WebSocket_ and the _destination WebSocket_.
+If the socket id and _auth token_ match, the server begins forwarding data bidirectionally betwen the _origin WebSocket_ and the _destination WebSocket_.
 This continues until either end closes the connection, at which point session ends.

+The origin and destination clients can multiplex multiple unix socket connections over a single websocket.
+This is done without the direct involvment of the relay server.

 ## Current Limitations

-- Only one connection is forwarded per session.
-- Only one connection per session may be active at a time.
 - The _origin socket_ must exist, and something must be listening on it.
 - If the _destination socket_ exists, nothing should be listening on it.
+- Doesn't use SSL internally, you need another tool like HAProxy to terminate SSL.
+- While the server isn't involved in multiplexing each socket connection, it can see all the traffic passing between clients.
+This could be a security concern in some environments.

 ## Installation